CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ~~~
 {% endraw %}

-## Liquid

-We can loop over this array to output the images in a grid.
-There's already CSS styles to format it nicely.
+Now we've got our data in front matter we can loop over the array to output the images in a grid.

 {% raw %}
 ~~~html